 For firming up loose stool fast, I recommend the Proviable® KP Kit with a kaolin-containing paste plus 10 capsules.
 It comes with a tube of paste you give orally two to three times a day for a day or two to quickly firm up loose stools.

-You can give the capsules to your dog whole or sprinkle the powder onto their food.
+You can give the capsules whole or sprinkle the probiotic powder onto your dog’s food.
 The capsules are tiny and the powder inside seems to be flavorless so they’re super easy to give to dogs.

 Another reason I love these products is that Proviable’s manufacturer, Nutramax, has a track record of good quality control.